White Knight Chronicles

 White Knight Chronicles (Note: Known in Japan as Shirokishi Monogatari: Inishie no Kodō (白騎士物語 -古の鼓動-)) is a role-playing video game developed by Level-5 and Japan Studio and published by Sony Computer Entertainment for the PlayStation 3.
 It is Level-5's first project for the system.
-As of August 2009 it has sold 350,000 copies in Japan.
+As of August 2009, it has sold 350,000 copies in Japan.
 A sequel titled White Knight Chronicles II was released in Japan in 2010.
-A related game for the PlayStation Portable, titled White Knight Chronicles: Origins was released in Japan, Europe and, Australia in 2011.
+A related game for the PlayStation Portable, titled White Knight Chronicles: Origins, was released in Japan, Europe and, Australia in 2011.

 Gameplay

 White Knight Chronicles is a role-playing video game presented in a third-person perspective.
-The player can freely choose which character to control.
+The player can freely pick which character to control.
 The characters gain experience points and level up, becoming stronger over the course of the game.

-The player can select locations on a world map that the player has already visited to go to instantly, along with a preview of that area including a list of quests the player has yet to complete.
-The player can choose a quest to embark upon before going to the desired area.
+The player can select locations on a world map that has already been visited to go to instantly.
+The player can also see a preview of the selected location along with a list of quests that have not been completed.
+The player can choose a quest to embark upon before going to the desired location.

 The battle system used in White Knight Chronicles is a real-time system where the battle mode can be initiated when enemies are present.
-Before a battle the player optionally goes into the "Battle Preparation" menu (accessible at any time) and chooses up to three sets of seven commands for each character in the party.
+Before a battle, the player can go into the "Battle Preparation" menu (accessible at any time) and choose up to three sets of seven commands for each character in the party.
 This set of twenty one commands is called a "Command Setup" and several of these setups can be saved for switching between classes.
 Commands can also be linked in order to create combos to use in battle.
 The player controls one of the characters while the others are controlled by the AI.
-Players can freely change the character they are controlling.
+The player can freely change the character they are controlling.
 The main character can transform into the White Knight using action chips which are acquired by defeating enemies.
 Boss battles also take place in a similar fashion except that they may include cutscenes for in-battle events.

 Enemies can be attacked with various kinds of elemental attack magic, while the player can heal the party by resorting to divine magic.
 Magic is an essential part of the White Knight Chronicles battle system, but it comes with one pitfall—Magic skills do not improve a character's physical strength.
-This means magic users have to avoid enemy attacks.
+This means magic users must avoid enemy attacks.

-After defeating an enemy, players will obtain materials.
+After defeating an enemy, the player will obtain materials.
 Materials are used for crafting and upgrading armor, weapons, accessories and items, as well as building Georama parts.